madprops/blog/docs/meltdown/meltdown.md

     avatar_ai: str = "",
 ) -> str:
-    """Prompt a model and block until the stream finishes, returning the text You can include files like [path1, path2, path3] You can define a specific model to use
+    """Prompt a model and block until the stream finishes, returning the text Text is the prompt text to send to the model
+    You can include files like [path1, path2, path3]
+    You can define a specific model to use
     You can define a specific system prompt to use
+    You can define specific model parameters to use You can define the characters sheet to use
     You can include custom tool definitions and their functions You can use background=True to get inference in a quiet way that is not shown or logged You can use scroll=False to prevent the tab from scrolling on progress and on end